The Astonishing Hypothesis: Background and response

 Crick had discussed the relationship between science and religion in his earlier book What Mad Pursuit.
 Crick's view of this relationship was that religions can be wrong about scientific matters and that part of what science does is to confront the errors that exist within religious traditions.
 For example, the idea of a mechanism for the evolution of life by natural selection conflicts with some views on creation of life by divine intervention.
 Crick's subtitle for The Astonishing Hypothesis is The Scientific Search for the Soul.

 Criticism

 Some have criticized the book's main conceit from different angles.
 Neurologist and Nobel Laureate Gerald Edelman believes that neural Darwinism is a more satisfactory explanation for the emergence of complex intelligence in humans.
 Another school of thought, this one largely made up of those outside of scientific disciplines, consider consciousness to either be simply beyond the possibility of explanation or at least dependent on some qualities that are not simply physical (i.e. molecules, etc.).
-There are also a few fringe theorists who support a quantum theory of mind also disagree that the brain's function reduces to only classical physics.
+There are also a few fringe theorists who support a quantum theory of mind and also disagree that the brain's function reduces to only classical physics.